johnalison/WorkingPhilosophy/Lists.md

 - What if nothing needs to be changed ?
 - What are the relevant priors?
 - What would have to be true for this to be right ?
-> Is this one of the unnecessary things?
+- Is this one of the unnecessary things?
+- Does this need to be said?"

 # People I look up to (North stars)